What is Customer Relationship Management (CRM?

 Categorizing Sales Calls in the Pipeline

-Once a lead is qualified, CRM systems typically place them into a series of stages within the sales pipeline.
+Once a lead is qualified, CRM systems typically place it into a series of stages within the sales pipeline.
 Sales calls and interactions are then tracked across these stages.

 Initial Contact/Prospecting